 FEES ...
 All fees are subject to change as directed and approved by the Board of Education.
 Courses with consumable items will incur a fee.
+Fees are published separately, in the Spring.

 TRANSCRIPTS ...
 Transcripts are available upon request in the Counseling Office.
 Transcripts are mailed from the center to the schools you designate.